If you recently graduated from Herzing College Skilled Trades, chances are you know Christine Azevedo.

-She'll even coach you on how to present yourself during interviews, and approach potential employers.
+She'll coach you on how to approach potential employers and how to present yourself during interviews.

 Christine is one of Herzing's go-to career specialists.
 So, when we decided to write a post on getting hired after trades school, she was the obvious person to talk to.

-Tip #1: "First, do your research and understand how the apprenticeship system works"
+Tip #1: understand how the apprenticeship system works

 For example, trades such as plumber, HVAC mechanic, and electrician require a certain number of classroom hours, combined with several years of apprenticeship.